NewAmsterdamLabs/ZOZolaZoomTransition/README.md

 pod 'ZOZolaZoomTransition', '~> 1.0.0'
 ```

-Or add manually by adding `ZOZolaZoomTransition.h` & `ZOZolaZoomTransition.m` to your project.
+Or do it manually by adding `ZOZolaZoomTransition.h` & `ZOZolaZoomTransition.m` to your project.

 ## Limitations

-1. `ZOZolaZoomTransition` currently only works with `UINavigationController` transitions.
+- `ZOZolaZoomTransition` currently only works with `UINavigationController` transitions.
 We still need to add support for modal transitions, ideally without changing the API.
 Pull requests welcome!

 ## Requirements